11/30/19: It is time for the Democrats to get serious about tax reform

 And then when you die, you get it taxed away from you and you can't pass it on to the next generation?
 We just think it's unfair.
 Death should be not a taxable event, and we should not be stopping people from being able to pass their life's work on to their kids.

-[TR: Republican President Teddy Roosevelt thought that estate should be taxed and Ronald Reagan signed into law that taxed capital gains the same as ordinary income.]
+[TR: Republican President Teddy Roosevelt thought that estates should be taxed and Ronald Reagan's !986 Tax Reform taxed capital gains the same as ordinary income.]

 DICKERSON: We turn now to House Majority Leader Kevin McCarthy.
 He joins us from Bakersfield, California.